akshaygulabrao/flappybird-monorepo/paper/outline.md

 - Utilizing Function Approximation instead of a Q-table

 ## Handcrafted evaluation function
-- I used a handcrafted evaluation function to properly test certain hyperparameters of the neural network
+- I made a handcrafted evaluation function.
+- It gets approximately 900 on a training run of 10 runs with a score limit of 1000.
+- I can measure the success of the reinforcement learning agents utilizing how

 ## Simplified State Space
 - How well do the other benchmarks perform?